5 zone mini-split heat pump system perfect for standard and larger houses. Basically, they are comprised of:

 - 1 outdoor unit (very powerful; around 3,000 W).

-You can place these 5 heads in 5 different rooms to get superb air conditioning and heating capability.
+You can place these 5 air handlers in 5 different rooms to get superb air conditioning and heating capability.
 Five zone mini-split indoor units have 6,000 BTU to 18,000 BTU capacity (you will notice that the best Mitsubishi 5 zone mini-split offers even 24,000 BTU unit).

 The small 6,000 BTU unit can properly cool a 300 sq. ft. room.
 The bigger 18,000 BTU units will condition the air in 900 sq. ft. room.
 All in all, a 5 zone mini split unit can deliver well over 40,000 BTU of heating/cooling capacity.